Mucorp/titan-summit/index.md

 9. Group average number **(Summit Score)** will be calculated after goals discussion.

 10. In 12 meetups (3 months) 5 holidays will be allowed.

+**Note**: Consecutive 3 leaves will result in immediate expulsion from group.